Codestian/INF1005/README.md

 # INF1005 Project

-This LAMP stack project is built with the MVC model, with the latest PHP 8 features.
+This LAMP stack project is built with the MVC model, with the latest PHP 8 features and OOP style.
-A framework is created from scratch, named Kimavel and is heavily inspired by Laravel.
+As this project is made from scratch, it provides a deeper level of understanding into how frameworks such as Laravel operate.

 Includes the following concepts:
 - Models
 - Views
 - Controllers
 - Routing
 - Migrations
+- Seeding
 - QueryBuilder
+- Middlewares
+- JWT Tokens
-- User Roles
+- Rest API

 ## Project Structure